 - Check if the camera has the company logo as per the specification.

 These are some of the obvious test cases that you can jot down during the interview.
 I hope this helps you during your interview to learn more about manual testing using customer use cases.

-I would appreciate if you share the article link on social media and related site.
-Your help in spreading the word for the article or the site is greatly appreciated.
+I would appreciate it if you share the article link on social media and related sites.
+Your help in spreading the word about the article or the site is greatly appreciated.